SelinaFischer/climate_tipping_points/README.md

 Data was collected from public sources (Kaggle, World Bank, UNSD) and harmonised across time and geography.
 Processing involved renaming columns, merging population data, handling missing values, creating per-capita and log-transformed features, and engineering indicators such as `above_30_pct`.
 Cleaned datasets were stored in GitHub and reused across both analysis and dashboard layers.

 **Methodology Rationale:**
 The project combined descriptive analysis with statistical validation to balance clarity and rigour.
-Correlation analysis was used to explore associations, while OLS and segmented regression tested the strength and structure of relationships.
+Correlation analysis was used to explore associations, while OLS (Ordinary Least Squares) and segmented regression tested the strength and structure of relationships.
 This allowed both quantitative insight and policy-relevant interpretation, especially regarding the 30% renewables tipping point.